matrix-org/synapse/docs/code_style.md

 - Each option should be listed in the config manual with the following format:

-    - The name of the option, prefixed by "###".
+    - The name of the option, prefixed by `###`.

-    - A comment which describes the default behaviour (ie, what happens if the setting is omitted), as well as what the effect will be if the setting is changed.
+    - A comment which describes the default behaviour (i.e. what happens if the setting is omitted), as well as what the effect will be if the setting is changed.
     - An example setting, using backticks to define the code block